Philip II of Macedon - Founder of the Greek Kingdom

 Death & Importance

-In 336 BC in Aegae (now Vergina, Greece), Philip II was assassinated by his bodyguard Pausanias of Orestis, during the marriage of his daughter Cleopatra.
+In 336 BC in Aegae (now Vergina, Greece), Philip II was assassinated by his bodyguard, Pausanias of Orestis, during the marriage of his daughter Cleopatra.
 The other bodyguards of Philip killed Pausanias while he was trying to escape.
 Therefore, the real motives behind this assassination remained unknown.

 Comments